Inauguration Day 2021: Start Time, Security Measures and How to Watch

 Lodging options for potentially violent protesters have also been limited.
 Several downtown hotels, including one which had become a favorite hangout of the militant Proud Boy faction, have temporarily closed and Airbnb announced it was canceling and blocking future reservations in the Washington, D.C., metro area.

-Delta CEO Ed Bastian told CNBC the airline won't allow travelers flying to the airports serving the Washington metro area to check firearms on flights ahead of Biden's inauguration.
+Delta CEO Ed Bastian told CNBC the airline won't allow travelers flying to airports serving the Washington area to check firearms on flights ahead of Biden's inauguration.
+United, Alaska, American and Southwest also said they would prohibit checking guns starting Saturday.
+The ban will run through Inauguration Day until Jan.
+23.

 Will There Be Any Inaugural Balls?